-We are community characterised by care respect for one another.
+We are a community characterised by care and respect for one another.
 We believe in cooperation, reflection and dialogue.
 We foster a caring attitude in our relationships within the university, and with the world outside.

 We believe in harmonious relationships even in the face of dissent and discord in all our personal and professional relationships.
 It is our view that it is in the spirit of dialogue that our community can grow.
 We have high standards and expectations of dialogue in our community, and we believe dialogue allows for quality of interpersonal relationships as in academic performance.

 Academic discourse relies on the free expression of all ideas and opinions.
 Inherent to free expression is mutual respect.

 Respect for others includes acknowledging their material, including ideas, images and language, taken from electronic, text, and visual sources.
 Teachers respect student work when it reflects independent reflection and analysis.
 Students show respect for others’ work in part by properly identifying the source of ideas, language, and images taken from other sources.

 Of course, respect for oneself and for the work of others forbids any copying of another student’s work and submitting it as one’s own.
 We encourage students, faculty and staff members to uphold values of integrity and honesty and believe that giving and receiving bribes/gifts in exchange for favours is a corrupt practice.

 Justice and equity are fundamental guiding principles of the University.
 Any form of discrimination based on religion, caste, gender, sex, community, beliefs, disability or any other factor unrelated to academic requirements is contrary to our principles.